asmuth/clip/fnordmetric-doc/src/ui_html5_api.md

       these attributes specify the time range to be displayed. they may be a unix timestamp, a time definition like "-3hours" (3 hours ago), "-45m" (45m ago) or "-3600" (3600 seconds = 1 hour ago) or "now".
-To e.g. display the last two hours of data use: data-since="-2hours" data-until="now"
+To e.g. display the last two hours of data use: data-since="-2hours" data-until="now".
+      You can find the <a href="/documentation/fnordmetric_api_reference"/>full documentation for this time format here</a>
     </td>
   </tr>
   <tr>